murilobast/apichallenge/README.md

 ...

 ##Contribute
 Every little feedback and help is needed for this repo!
+Please give us all those pull requests and if that's too much of an effort please tweet us! @Deam_me @Murilobast or send us a mail!
+Deam@lelking.com Murilobast@lelking.com - DON'T BE AFRAID! :-)